AnthonySteele/anthonysteele.github.io/AsyncResync.md

 ### Just Wait.

 This is group of properties and methods calls like `.Result`, `.GetAwaiter().GetResult()` and `.Wait()`.
 It is appropriate in simple cases.

+This is very risky and problematic.
+If you are running somewhere with a synchronisation context (Windows forms, WFP & ASP) or inside a library, you should absolutely avoid this at all costs.
+This is where deadlocks can occur as you will be preventing any continuations inside the `Task` returning function from being able to be continued on the current (and now blocked) synchronisation context.

 ### Launch a task with `Task.Run`.